2Toad/fluent-state/docs/debugging-support.md

   // Export history for further analysis const historyJson = fluentState.debug.exportHistory();
   localStorage.setItem('checkoutErrorHistory', historyJson);

+  // Export the current configuration for comparison const errorConfig = fluentState.exportConfig({
+    format: 'yaml',
+    redactSecrets: true,
+    omitKeys: ['password', 'cardNumber'],
+    includeHistory: true
+  });
+  localStorage.setItem('checkoutErrorConfig', errorConfig);

+  // Generate code for a minimal reproduction const reproductionCode = fluentState.exportAsFluentCode({
+    includeImports: true,
+    withComments: true
+  });
+  console.log('Reproduction code:', reproductionCode);
 }
 ```

-By combining snapshots, metrics, and history tracking, you can gain deep insights into your state machine's behavior and quickly identify and fix issues.
+By combining snapshots, metrics, history tracking, and configuration export, you can gain deep insights into your state machine's behavior and quickly identify and fix issues.
+The exported configuration and generated code make it easy to share and reproduce the issue with your team.